emuskardin/gridworld-gym/README.md

 Partial observability stems from abstraction over the state representation.
 In future iteration user will be able to define non-Markovian goals.

-**Working example** can be found in the `q_learning.py` file, where one can see how classic Q-learning fails to learn good policy in the presence of the abstraction (of the state representation).
+**Working example** can be found in the `q_learning.py` file, where one can see how classic Q-learning often fails to learn good policy in the presence of the abstraction (of the state representation).

 ## World Generation